-If you've ever read a knitting pattern that aims to be a particular size, you've probably seen a listing for the gauge of the knitting and a note that you should check your gauge before beginning.
+If you've ever read a knitting pattern that aims to be a particular size, you've probably seen a listing for the gauge of the knitting and a note that says you should check your gauge before beginning.

 The way you determine your gauge is by knitting a gauge swatch, and though lots of knitters hate doing it because they'd rather get down to knitting, it's really important to do it if you want to knit things that are the proper size.